 Maintaining high quality and standards are crucial to the Group's sustainable development.
 Reliability and quality of products are crucial to the Group's success.
 Therefore, maintaining consistency in quality and precision of its products are the Group's major priorities.
-The Group complied with all relevant laws and regulations relating to health and safety, advertising, labelling and privacy issue and which have significant impact on the Company throughout the Year.
+The Group complied with all relevant laws and regulations relating to health and safety, advertising, labelling and privacy issue and which have significant impact on the Company, such as the Law of the PRC on the Protection of Consumer Rights and Interests, throughout the Year.